 Academy Awards Winner!
 Best Picture, Best International Feature Film, Best Director, Best Original Screenplay

 New York Film Critics Online Winner!
 Best Picture, Best Director, Best Screenplay

 Los Angeles Film Critics Award Winner!
 Best Picture, Best Director, Best Supporting Actor - Song Kang Ho

 Critics' Choice Awards Winner!
 Best Director (tie), Best Foreign Language Film

-Film Independent Spirit Awards Nominee!
+Film Independent Spirit Awards Winner!
 Best International Film

-Screen Actors Guild Awards Nominee!
+Screen Actors Guild Awards Winner!
 Outstanding Performance by a Cast in a Motion Picture